 To share educational materials and presentations you may be developing, as well as to discuss ideas and educational initiatives within and outside the classroom, contact us.

 With forced displacement reaching unprecedented levels across the globe, the challenges are new and many for teachers to tackle the subject effectively in their classrooms.
 Teaching about refugees is UNHCR’s multilingual set of resources for teachers all over the world to tap into.
+Teaching about refugees has been adapted into Greek by UNHCR’s office in Greece.

 To help children of all ages learn about refugee issues, UNHCR has produced a range of teaching materials and set up an online group for teachers to swap ideas and discuss lesson plans.
 To find out more and to sign up, visit Exchange.